REGISTER ONLINE HERE

-Answer: Yes, Stage 1 paddlers must pass check point (30km) within 4 hours.
-Stage 2 paddlers must pass check point (20km) within 3 hours.
+Answer: Yes, day 1 Stage 1 paddlers must pass check point (30km) within 4 hours.
+Day 2 Stage 2 paddlers must pass check point (20km) within 3 hours.
 There is no cut off stage 3.
 Paddlers who are asked to retire due to cut off times are permitted to start next stage.
-In this instance paddlers are to liaise with management to start early the following day to assist in completing course.
+In this instance paddlers are to liaise with management to agree on a strategy for completion the following day.

 10. I am in the competitive division; can I start earlier with the social paddlers on any stage?

 Answer: Yes, however you will no longer be eligible for competitive status and will then be considered a social paddler.
 Please Consult with event management prior to confirm this action.